emwdx/rvr_circuitpython/README.md

 ## Pin connection definition Microcontroller - RVR

-We use the following standard pins to communicate with the Sphero RVR:
+We use the following standard pins to communicate with the Sphero RVR with a HCSR04 Ultrasonic Sensor attached to the front:

 |                    | blackpill | rp2040 | lilygo ESP32-S2 | Metro M4 express | Metro M0 express**
 |--------------------|:---------:|:------:|:---------------:|:----------------:|:----------------:|